thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 Think about how you could do this with a `PsyanimFSM` that executes an `arrive behavior` on the `player-controlled entity` in a certain `state` and what the `transition conditions` to return to patrolling might look like.

 Remember, you can always return to the resources listed in the `references` section above as needed for more advanced study, too.

+// TODO: show how to turn on debug info at the end:

+Open your `browser console` to see that the state machine is displaying all the states and transitions automagically for you - this debug information didn't require any extra code or boilerplate as it's all part of the `PsyanimFSM` class out-of-the-box.

+As you interact with the `AI agent` using your `player-controlled agent`, check to see that these `transitions` logged in the `browser console` make sense to you.